Celebrities Are Slaying Rick Owen’s Sexy Black Prong Maxi Dress - NewsBreak

 Celebrities Are Slaying Rick Owen’s Sexy Black Prong Maxi Dress

-Ayesha wore her beautiful tresses in wavy beach curls and styled the look with big statement earrings, a black clutch, and a cute pendant neckless.
+Ayesha wore her beautiful tresses in wavy beach curls and styled the look with big statement earrings, a black clutch, and a cute pendant necklace.

 Mrs. Curry looked amazing in this look!
 According to the designer’s website, Rick Owens created the futuristic gown using Polyurethane-coated stretch denim.
 The flexible fabric hit all of the right angles and curves on the International Smoke restauranteur and the beautiful cut-out added a sexy but elegant touch.